-In our four-part training series, we’ll be introducing some of the training methods you can use to help you improve your running and your parkrun PB, whilst showing how a couple of tweaks to your mid-week training could help you become a more confident runner, whatever your aspirations!
+In our four-part training series, we’ll be introducing some of the training methods you can use to help you improve your running and your parkrun PB, while showing how a couple of tweaks to your mid-week training could help you become a more confident parkrunner, whatever your aspirations.

 In this instalment, we’re discussing Strength and Conditioning.

 To help us to do so, we’ve enlisted the help of Noel Thatcher!
 Noel is a serial parkrun volunteer, a six-time Paralympic gold medalist, and former world record holder for the 5000m, and a full-time sports physiotherapist.

 The suggestions here for runners apply equally to walkers.
 It’s always a good idea to be strong and balanced.